Of all the high-traffic areas in your home, hallways and entryways are the most traveled.

 But just like on hard surfaces, runner rugs have a tendency to bunch, shift, and move on carpeted floors.
-This could lead to pulls in your carpet, winkles in your rug, and dangerous tripping hazards in your hallways.
+This could lead to pulls in your carpet, wrinkles in your rug, and dangerous tripping hazards in your hallways.

 The best way to lock your runner rug in place is to use a high-quality rug pad designed for high traffic areas, like hallways, that will protect your wall-to-wall carpeting as they keep area rugs from shifting.

 Why you need a rug pad for runners on carpet